-It has been a long-term goal of mine that as soon as I’m settled in a place for a while, I’ll do a track day.
-Unfortunately I travel a lot for life and work, and COVID has slowed things down, so this hasn’t happened.
+It was a long-term goal of mine that as soon as I was settled in a place for a while, I would do a track day.
+And it finally happened and I’m hooked.

 Are you obsessed with motorcycles?